Lukman10a/markazulbayaan/public/_posts/what-is-meant-by-being-a-salafi.md

 ---
 layout: blog
-title: What is meant by being a salafi
+title: What is meant by being a salafi?
 description: Being a salafi means adhering to the quran and the sunnah according to the way of the salafs (the three best generations).
 date: 2024-10-10